tramitit/guides/en/spain/health_card_application.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Learn how to obtain the 'Tarjeta Sanitaria Europea' to access healthcare benefits in Spain.
-Process, required docs, and additional info provided.
+description: Learn the steps to obtain the Health Card (TSE) in Spain, including necessary documents, procedure, and eligibility for residents and digital nomads.
 draft: false
-meta_title: 'How to Get Your Health Card in Spain: Process & Details'
+meta_title: 'How to Get Your Health Card in Spain: Essential Guide (TSE)'
-title: 'How to Get Your Health Card in Spain: Process & Details'
+title: 'How to Get Your Health Card in Spain: Essential Guide (TSE)'
 translationKey: spain-health_card_application
 ---

 ## Description
 ### What is it?